uberVU/mongo-pool/README.md

 Database(MongoClient('127.0.0.1', 27017), u'comments_032014')
 ```

-**Caution**: this is a strong feature, but it should be used with attention.
-Dbpaths will be matched in the order you put them in the configurations tlist, so make sure you order them from the most particular to the most general to avoid mapping too many databases on a single cluster.
+**Caution**: This is a strong feature, but it should be used carefully.
+Dbpaths will be matched in the order you put them in the configurations list, so make sure you order them from the most particular to the most general in order to avoid creating incorrect mappings and connect to the wrong cluster.

 **Wrong**
 ```python